-Criteria JORC Code Explanation Co mmentary CGO • Processing costs are based on actual cost profiles with variations existing between the various oxide states. • Site G&A and portioned corporate overheads are included within the analysis (based upon previous Budget years actuals). • Mining costs are derived primarily from the current contractor cost profiles in both the open pit and underground environment. • For Open Pits where no current mining cost profiles are available for a forecasted Reserve, a historically 'validated' pit cost matrix is used - with variation allowances for density, fuel price and gear size. • For the underground environment, if not site specific mining rates are available, an appropriately selected operating mine is used for the basis of cost profiling. • Geology and Grade Control costs are incorporated in the overall cost profile and are based upon previously reconciled Budgetary forecasts. • Haulage costs used are either contractual rates or if in the case where a mine has none, a generic cost per tkm unit rate is utilised. • Both state government and private royalties are incorporated into costings as appropriate.
-FGP • Processing costs are based on actual cost profiles with variations existing between the various oxide states. • Site G&A and portioned corporate overheads are included within the analysis (based upon previous Budget years actuals). • Mining costs are derived primarily from the current contractor cost profiles in both the open pit and underground environment. • For Open Pits where no current mining cost profiles are available for a forecasted Reserve, a historically 'validated' pit cost matrix is used - with variation allowances for density, fuel price and gear size. • For the underground environment, if not site specific mining rates are available, an appropriately selected operating mine is used for the basis of cost profiling. • Geology and Grade Control costs are incorporated in the overall cost profile and are based upon previously reconciled Budgetary forecasts. • Haulage costs used are either contractual rates or if in the case where a mine has none, a generic cost per tkm unit rate is utilised. • Both state government and private royalties are incorporated into costings as appropriate.
-Revenue factors The derivation of, or assumptions made regarding revenue factors including head grade, metal or commodity price(s) exchange rates, transportation and treatment Mine Revenue, COG's, open pit optimisation and royalty costs are based on the long term forecast of A\$1,650/oz. charges, penalties, net smelter returns, etc. The derivation of assumptions made of metal or commodity price(s), for the principal • No allowance is made for silver by-products. metals, minerals and co-products.
+Criteria JORC Code Explanation Commentary CGO Processing costs are based on actual cost profiles with variations existing betwee various oxide states. en the Site G&A and portioned corporate overheads are included within the analysis upon previous Budget years actuals). (based Mining costs are derived primarily from the current contractor cost profiles in boopen pit and underground environment. oth the For Open Pits where no current mining cost profiles are available for a fore Reserve, a historically 'validated' pit cost matrix is used - with variation allowand density, fuel price and gear size.
+For the underground environment, if not site specific mining rates are available appropriately selected operating mine is used for the basis of cost profiling. ole, an Geology and Grade Control costs are incorporated in the overall cost profile a based upon previously reconciled Budgetary forecasts.
+Haulage costs used are either contractual rates or if in the case where a min none, a generic cost per tkm unit rate is utilised. ne has Both state government and private royalties are incorporated into costin appropriate. igs as FGP Processing costs are based on actual cost profiles with variations existing betwee various oxide states. en the Site G&A and portioned corporate overheads are included within the analysis upon previous Budget years actuals). (based Mining costs are derived primarily from the current contractor cost profiles in boopen pit and underground environment. oth the For Open Pits where no current mining cost profiles are available for a fore Reserve, a historically 'validated' pit cost matrix is used - with variation allowand density, fuel price and gear size.
+For the underground environment, if not site specific mining rates are available appropriately selected operating mine is used for the basis of cost profiling. ole, an Geology and Grade Control costs are incorporated in the overall cost profile a based upon previously reconciled Budgetary forecasts.
+Haulage costs used are either contractual rates or if in the case where a min none, a generic cost per tkm unit rate is utilised. ne has Both state government and private royalties are incorporated into costin appropriate. igs as Revenue factors The derivation of, or assumptions made regarding revenue factors including head grade, metal or commodity price(s) exchange rates, transportation and treatment e long charges, penalties, net smelter returns, etc. • The derivation of assumptions made of metal or commodity price(s), for the principal No allowance is made for silver by-products. metals, minerals and co-products.